Catchafire: Connecting Nonprofits to Skilled Volunteers

 The Foundation has partnered with Catchafire to create a virtual volunteer network which gives nonprofit organizations serving Greater Waterbury and the Litchfield Hills access to passionate and highly skilled volunteers throughout the country—all at no cost to the organizations!
 This new program connects nonprofits with talented professionals looking to give back to the nonprofit community with their expertise in areas such as marketing, web development, operations, strategy, and more.
 The menu of 120+ pre-scoped projects, each with specific deliverables and project steps, makes it easy to find what you need and match with a volunteer with the right skills for the job.
 View the Catchafire site.
 Interested?
 Please contact Patrick McKenna to find out if your organization is eligible.

-The Foundation, with the help of collaborative partners like the Northwest Connecticut Community Foundation and the Alliance, provide learning opportunities and professional development for staff, volunteers and boards of nonprofits.
-These sessions not only offer information on the latest organizational trends and best practices, but also provide an opportunity to connect with other nonprofit leaders in the community.
+The Foundation provides learning opportunities and professional development for staff, volunteers, and boards of nonprofits throughout the year.
+These sessions not only offer information on the latest organizational trends and best practices but also provide an opportunity to connect with other nonprofit leaders in the community.

-Articles and links for nonprofit leaders on topics including best practices, legal issues, grant writing, financial management and more.
+Articles and links for nonprofit leaders on topics including best practices, legal issues, grant writing, financial management, diversity, equity and inclusion and more.